 Propagating Different Types of Plantlets on Houseplants

-Spider plant (Chlorophytum comosum) and strawberry begonia (Saxifraga stolonifera) are two of the easiest plants to grow offsets from.
-Both of them produce smaller versions of themselves along the end of arching stems.
+Spider plant (Chlorophytum comosum) and strawberry begonia (Saxifraga stolonifera) are two of the easiest plants to grow offsets, as both produce smaller versions of themselves along the end of arching stems.
 The best way to grow them is to set little pots around the larger mother pot.
-Take the stolons and place them over so that the plantlets are resting on the surface of the compost in the little pots.
+Take the stolons and place them so the plantlets are resting on the surface of the compost in the little pots.
 Once each one grows roots, you can disconnect it from the mother plant.

 Sometimes on the leaf surface or, more usually, around the rosettes of the leaves of the mother plant, there are offsets that grow.
 These can be severed from the parent plant and grown by themselves.
 The chandelier plant (Kalanchoe delagoensis, syn.
 K. tubiflora) has offsets that grow at the leaf tip.
 Mother of thousands (K. daigremontiana, syn.
 Bryophillum diagremontianum) grow offsets around the leaf edges.

 In order to root detachable offsets, water the parent plant the day before to ensure that the plant is nice and hydrated.
 Fill an 8 cm pot with potting compost and water it well.
-Only take a few plantlets from each leaf with your fingers or tweezers so you do not alter the appearance of the plant too much.
+Take only a few plantlets from each leaf with your fingers or tweezers so you don’t alter the appearance of the plant too much.
 Be very careful in your handling of the plantlets.

 With cactus offsets, allow them to dry for a few days before you plant them in compost.
 Other plants can be potted right away.
-You will half-fill the pot first and put the plant with roots in the pot while trickling more compost around the plant.
+Half-fill the pot first, then put the plant with roots in the pot while trickling more compost around the plant.
 Firm the compost and water the plant from below.

 Follow these steps and you will find you can take care of your larger plants in the house just as well as other smaller plants.